robert-petersen/weather-now/README.md

 # Weather Now

 Weather Now searches and displays forcast data based on your location search.
-This application uses [weather api](https://www.weatherapi.com/).
-View the deployed site [here](https://weather-app-swart-sigma.vercel.app/).
+It provides the user with a convenient summary of the current weather details as well as a detailed forcast summary with graph visuals.
+This application uses [weather api](https://www.weatherapi.com/). <!-- View the deployed site [here](https://weather-app-swart-sigma.vercel.app/). -->

 <!-- --------------------------------------------------------------------------------------------To help see sections----------------- -->
 <br />